Lightning-AI/LitServe/README.md

   <summary>Dynamic batching</summary>
 &nbsp;

-FastServe can combine individual requests into a batch to enhance throughput.
+LitServe can combine individual requests into a batch to enhance throughput.
 To enable batching, you need to set the `max_batch_size` argument and implement the `LitAPI.batch` and `LitAPI.unbatch` methods, which convert a list of inputs to batched input and vice versa.
 With dynamic batching, the `LitAPI.predict` method must handle batched inputs.